 3 reasons online communities are more necessary than ever

 If you’ve been fundraising for a while, you know that various factors can affect the types of campaigns you plan or the events you host.
-In the current environment, with many staying home to practice safe social distancing because of the coronavirus (COVID-19), it’s time to redirect your nonprofit’s engagement with your supporters to the online space.
+In the current environment, with many staying home to practice safe social distancing because of the coronavirus (COVID-19), it’s time to redirect your nonprofit’s engagement with your supporters in online communities.

 Engaging with your community online is more important now than ever.
 Given the current CDC guidelines recommending everyone stay indoors or at least 6 feet away from each other, it’s likely that more and more people are going to turn to digital experiences.
 With an online community, your nonprofit can: